2020 San Francisco 49ers season: Week 14: vs. Washington Football Team

+In a game that saw a returning Alex Smith to face the team that drafted him for the final time and Smith's revenge dropped the 49ers to 5-8 on the season.

 Week 15: at Dallas Cowboys

 The 49ers traveled to Dallas hoping to keep their season alive, but struggled throughout the game.
 The 49ers immediately trailed 17–7, and turned the ball over 4 times against one of the worst defenses in the NFL.
 Despite fighting back and forth after tying the game, the 49ers never had the lead.
 San Francisco also allowed Cowboys wide receiver CeeDee Lamb to return a kickoff for a touchdown, which sealed the 49ers' loss.
-This loss, combined with the Cardinals' victory over the Eagles, the 49ers were eliminated from playoff contention.
+This loss, combined with the Cardinals' victory over the Eagles, eliminated the 49ers from playoff contention.
+The 49ers also clinched a losing season for the 7th time in 10 years.
+As of 2024, this was the Niners most recent loss to the Cowboys.

 Week 16: at Arizona Cardinals

-With this win, the San Francisco 49ers finished 5-3 in away games.
+With this win, the San Francisco 49ers finished 5-3 in away games and brought their record up to 6-9 on the season.

 Week 17: vs. Seattle Seahawks

 With this loss, the 49ers finished 1-7 at home and are 1-5 in their last 6 games against Seattle.
+The Defending NFC Champions would finish their season in dismissal 6-10 record and last place in the NFC West for the first time since 2017.